 Read More: Best Spanish Movies of All Time

 When Adrian, an affluent businessman, is arrested for the murder of his lover, whose body was found by his side in a hotel room, Virginia, a veteran attorney, is hired to make Adrian’s case – an impregnable defence to get him out of trouble.
 Laura, his now-deceased lover, was a photographer and they were involved in a car crash resulting in a death, which, too, was evaded by Adrian at the behest of Laura.
 As Vanessa starts digging deeper, she finds out that apparently, Adrian might not be completely innocent after all, as opposed to what he claims to be.
 Skeletons from the closet often crop up in the movie and in this layered premise, trusts are broken and hidden secrets are revealed, one at a time.
 Easily one of the best Spanish language films on Netflix US.

 Read More: Best French Movies on Netflix

 1. Coco (2017)

-Turns out, soon after, Coco is transported to the Land of the Dead, where the spirits of the dead reside.
 Each year, on the very day of his disappearance, people on the Land of the Living summon their loved ones with a blessing.
 To head back home, Coco needs a blessing and he’ll have to meet his great-great-grandfather before venturing into Land of the Living again.
-‘Coco’ has a high emotional quotient and has the tenderness and love one hopes for while watching an animated flick.
+‘Coco’ has a high emotional quotient and has the tenderness and love one seldom hopes for while watching an animated flick.
 If you haven’t watched the film yet, now would be a good time.

 Read More: Best British Movies on Netflix